Graph Generation Powered with LLMs for Boosting Multivariate Time-Series Representation Learning: Experimental Results

-\textbf{Node Alignment Analysis - Label:} This analysis focuses on the effect of label-level prompts, which provides additional information for variations in different categories.
-As the analysis of $\lambda_L$ depicted in Fig. \ref{fig:label_ana}, we observe that increasing the value of $\lambda_L$ enhances performance, underscoring the efficacy of the label-level alignment.
-However, the performance diminishes with excessively large values.
-For instance, setting $\lambda_L$ to 1e-1 on HAR and SSC fails to yield optimal results.
-For RUL prediction, the trend stabilizes with $\lambda_L$ increasing to 1e-2, and further increases in the value do not yield additional performance gains.
-Notably, different from $\lambda_S$, $\lambda_L$ attains optimal solutions with relatively larger values, such as 1e-2 for UCI-HAR, while $\lambda_S$ achieves optimal performance with relatively smaller values, such as 1e-4 for UCI-HAR.
+\textbf{Node Alignment Analysis - Label:} This analysis focuses on the effect of label-level prompts, which provide additional information for variations in different categories.
+As the analysis of $\lambda_L$ depicted in Figs \ref{fig:Analysis_overall_pre} and \ref{fig:Analysis_overall_cls}, we observe that increasing the value of $\lambda_L$ enhances performance, underscoring the efficacy of the label-level alignment.
+However, the performance diminishes with large values.
+For instance, setting $\lambda_L$ to 1e-1 on HAR and ISRUC fails to yield optimal results.
+For regressions, the trend stabilizes with $\lambda_L$ increasing to 1e-2.
+Notably, different from $\lambda_S$, $\lambda_L$ attains optimal solutions with relatively larger values, such as 1e-2 for HAR, while $\lambda_S$ achieves optimal performance with relatively smaller values, such as 1e-4 for HAR.
 For this reason, we divide the node alignment into sensor-level and label-level alignment, making it easier to achieve optimal performance.

-\textbf{Edge Alignment Analysis:} This analysis focuses on the effect of edge alignment, which aligns the edges between two graphs to transfer semantic relationships of sensor-level knowledge into sensor correlations derived from MTS signals.
-Fig. \ref{fig:edge_ana} illustrates the analysis of $\lambda_E$ across different values.
-From the figure, we observe that even a small value can contribute to better performance than the case of $\lambda_E=\text{0}$, indicating the effectiveness of edge alignment.
-However, when the value increases to 1e-3 or 1e-2, the performance shows no further improvement and even degrades.
-This suggests that excessively large $\lambda_E$ might lead to the excessive loss of relational information among sensors derived from signals.
+\textbf{Edge Alignment Analysis:} This analysis focuses on the effect of edge alignment, which transfers universal sensor relationships within the knowledge-link graph into sensor correlations learned from MTS data.
+From the analysis of $\lambda_E$ in Figs \ref{fig:Analysis_overall_pre} and \ref{fig:Analysis_overall_cls}, we observe that even a small value can contribute to better performance than the case of $\lambda_E=\text{0}$, indicating the effectiveness of edge alignment.
+However, when the value increases to 1e-3 or 1e-2, the performance shows no further improvement or even degrades.
+This suggests that large $\lambda_E$ might lead to the excessive loss of sample-specific sensor correlations.
 Therefore, 1e-3 or 1e-2 can help obtain optimal performance.